MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-capacity-policy-command.md

 ---
 # .alter capacity policy

-Change the cluster's [capacity policy](capacitypolicy.md).
+Replaces the cluster's [capacity policy](capacitypolicy.md) with the one provided in this command.
 A capacity policy controls the computational resources for data management operations on the cluster.

 > [!NOTE]
 > Changes to the cluster capacity policy could take up to 1 hour to take effect.